ignadv1986/Comprehensive-NGS-Technical-Manual/02_Mapping_&_Alignment/03_post-alignment_processing.md

 ## BAM sorting

 By default, most sequencing machines produce data in the order the sequences were read, which is effectively random.
-In order to effectively perform downstream analysis, BAM files need to be sorted by **genomic coordinates** with the `sort` command of the [samtools](https://www.htslib.org) package.
+In order to perform downstream analysis, BAM files need to be sorted by **genomic coordinates** with the `sort` command of the [samtools](https://www.htslib.org) package.
 For consistency, sorted files are usually created with the name sample.sorted.bam.

 ## Duplicate Marking